tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * I have a quick aside about JavaScript and Rails that I want to make
-* As much as I love Rails, the core Rails maintainers don't always have the best opinions in regards to frontend development
+* As much as I love Rails, the core maintainers don't always have the best opinions in regards to frontend development
 * The last few major versions of Rails have dramatically changed the default JavaScript setup
-  * So it's a little wild
 * Currently, they're big on using import maps
-  * Which is fine if you aren't going too heavy into JavaScript, but if you want to transpile code or do anything advanced, I'd recommend setting up webpack or esbuild
+  * Which is fine if you aren't going too heavy into JavaScript
+  * But if you want to transpile code or do anything advanced, I'd recommend setting up webpack or esbuild
 * Rails also includes the JavaScript packages Turbo and Stimulus by default
   * In my opinion, these are pretty slick tools, that do pair well with Rails, however maybe shouldn't be there by default
 * That said, to not slam you with information, I'm going to just leave everything as is
 * However if you get into more frontend heavy work, you might want to take a second look at the Rails defaults